Alternative robust ways of witnessing nonclassicality in the simplest scenario: Acknowledgements

 \section{Acknowledgements}

 The authors thank Anubhav Chaturvedi for helpful discussions.
 MK is thankful to David Morrison for helpful discussions.
 This project started when LC was supported by the Fetzer Franklin Fund of the John E. Fetzer Memorial Trust and by the Army Research Office (ARO) (Grant No. W911NF-18-1-0178).
-LC also acknowledges funding from the Einstein Research Unit 'Perspectives of a Quantum Digital Transformation' and from the Horizon Europe project FoQaCiA, GA no.101070558.
+LC also acknowledges funding from the Einstein Research Unit ``Perspectives of a Quantum Digital Transformation" and from the Digital Horizon Europe project FoQaCiA, GA Project No. 101070558.
+M.L. is grateful for the hospitality of Perimeter Institute where part of this work was carried out.
+Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.